List of tallest Eastern Orthodox church buildings

 This is a list of tallest Orthodox church buildings in the world, all those higher than 70 metres.

 Traditionally, an Orthodox church building is crowned by one or several domes with Orthodox crosses on the top of each.
 The overall height of the temple is measured by the highest point of the cross above the main temple.

-The number of domes is symbolical.
-One dome is a symbol of Christ or God, three domes are symbolic of Trinity, five domes symbolize Christ and Four Evangelists, seven domes are often used because seven is a holy number, and thirteen domes correspond to Christ and his twelve Apostles.
+The number of domes on individual churches often serve a symbolic purpose.
+One dome is a symbol of Christ or God, three domes are symbolic of Trinity, five domes symbolize Christ and Four Evangelists, seven domes reference the First seven ecumenical councils which formulated the basic dogmas of the Orthodox Church, and thirteen domes correspond to Christ and his twelve Apostles.
 Other numbers are also encountered.

 An Orthodox church building may also have a bell tower or zvonnitsa, either a part of the main church building, or standalone structure.
-Typically, bell tower is higher than the main temple.
+Typically, a bell tower is higher than the main temple.

 This list is divided into two sections, one listing the highest temples and the other listing the highest bell towers or zvonnitsas.